Moddable-OpenSource/pebble-examples/readme.md

 ### Communication
 These examples are the most challenging to run because they communicate with PebbleKit JS.
 The `./setup` script has been modified to launch PebbleKit JS.
 This uses `rebble` which means `rebble` is unavailable to display logs from the watch (QEMU).
 There must be a solution for this....

-- `hellomessage` - An [ECMA-419 IO Class Pattern](https://419.ecma-international.org/#-9-io-class-pattern) style API to access Pebble's `app_message` API to communicate between the watch and PebbleKit JS.
+- `hellomessage` - An [ECMA-419 IO Class Pattern](https://419.ecma-international.org/#-9-io-class-pattern) style API to access Pebble's `app_message` API for communication between the watch and PebbleKit JS.
-- `hellohttpclient` - This uses the standard [ECMA-419 HTTP Client](https://419.ecma-international.org/#-20-http-client-class-pattern) to make HTTP requests.
+- `hellohttpclient` - Uses the standard [ECMA-419 HTTP Client](https://419.ecma-international.org/#-20-http-client-class-pattern) to make HTTP requests.
 The HTTP Client implementation uses `app_message` to communicate with PebbleKit JS which uses XMLHttpRequest to make the actual request.
-- `hellofetch` - This implements the [web standard `fetch()` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make HTTP requests.
-The implementation is a subset of `fetch()`; specifically, it excludes features which use Web Streams.
+- `hellofetch` - Uses the [web standard `fetch()` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make HTTP requests.
+The implementation is a subset of `fetch()`; specifically, it excludes features which require Web Streams.
 The `fetch()` implementation uses the HTTP Client implementation.

 > **Note 1**: For most developers, `fetch()` is the right API for HTTP requests.
-The httpclient API is more memory efficient because it supports sending the request body in fragments and receiving the response body in fragment.
+The httpclient API is more memory efficient because it supports sending the request body in fragments, receiving the response body in fragment, and uses callbacks instead of promises.
 Naturally, as a more powerful low level API it is less convenient to use.

 > **Note 2**: Copying the HTTP proxy for PebbleKit JS into each application is a bad idea.
-The HTTPClient proxy for PebbleKit JS should probably be rolled into an npm package so it can be managed and installed through the app's `package.json`. `@moddable` is awaits!
+The HTTPClient proxy for PebbleKit JS should probably be rolled into an npm package so it can be managed and installed through the app's `package.json`: `@moddable/pkjs` on npm awaits!

 <a id="omitted"></a>
 ## Omitted JavaScript features